gayankanishka/find-me-movies-react/README.md

 ## Quick Start

 After setting up your local DEV environment, you can clone this repository and run the solution using `yarn start` command.
-Make sure to configure the `.env` file with the provided setting values.
+Make sure to create and configure the `.env` file with the provided setting value.

 ```
+REACT_APP_TMDB_BASE_URL=https://api.themoviedb.org/3/
 ```

 ### Prerequisites